brightdigit/brightdigit.com/Content/articles/4-things-apple-ios-2020.md

 ---
 date: 2019-12-16 08:00
-tags:
-- Apple Hardware
-- Apple Special Event
+tags: Apple Hardware, Apple Special Event, Product Development, swiftui
-- Product Development
-- swiftui

 ---
 # 4 Things To Keep Your Eye on for Apple in 2020